svobik7/next-roots/README.md

 // result: { title: 'Next Roots', background: 'grey' }
 ```

+> NOTE: It is not required to have all possible meta data injected in every page so that if your current page is `cs:auth/signup` you have access to its current meta data and to all `auth/signup` meta data with different locale.

 ## 6. Components

 Next-roots package provides ready-to-use components with injected roots context.